TACC/mkmod/docs/source/130_use_cases_for_sites.rst

 Mkmod also searches, relative to ``$TOPDIR``, for files named ``modules_help`` and ``modules_whatis``.
-It appends the content of ``modules_help`` to the automatic modulefile help message, and uses the key-value pairs in the ``modules_whatis`` file for the modulefile *whatis* entries.
+It appends the content of ``modules_help`` to the automatic modulefile help-message, and uses the key:value pairs in the ``modules_whatis`` file for the modulefile *whatis* entries.
 The precedence is presented in the following table:

     HELP: